The more people are in a photo, the more complex the image. This means that a group photoshoot is a challenge, mainly if you photograph large groups.

-With tight-knit groups, you can also use the hand placement to create points of contact.
-This helps the group appear closer.
+With tight-knit groups, you can also use hand placement to create points of contact.
+This helps people appear closer.

 For example, you can have a group of bridesmaids wrap their arms around each other’s backs.
 Or a parent can rest a hand on a child’s shoulder.